WORLDWIDE CULTURAL AND CULINARY VACATIONS

 Do you recommend Travel Protection?

 We recommend that you purchase a travel protection plan to help protect you and your travel investment against the unexpected.
-Travel protection plans can include coverage for Trip Cancellation, Trip Interruption, Emergency Medical and Emergency Evacuation/Repatriation, Trip Delay, Baggage Delay and more.
+For your convenience, we offer Travelex travel protection plans that can include coverage for Trip Cancellation, Trip Interruption, Emergency Medical and Emergency Evacuation/Repatriation, Travel Delay, Baggage Delay and more.
 For more information on the available plans or to enroll, click on the link below or contact Travelex Insurance Services at 800-228-9792 and reference location number 06-0248.
-The product descriptions provided here are only brief summaries and may be changed without notice.
-The full coverage terms and details, including limitations and exclusions, are contained in the insurance policy.
-Travelex CA Agency License #0D10209.
-All products listed are underwritten by, Berkshire Hathaway Specialty Insurance Company (formerly known as Stonewall Insurance Company), 1314 Douglas Street, Suite 1400, Omaha, NE 68102.
-11.17 E7N

 Winner